ESG

 Our workforce is our most important asset: ensuring they have a safe and healthy work environment, are highly skilled and well-trained.

-• To ensure at least 75% of our employees are trained in basic first aid.
+· First aid readiness: Ensuring at least 75% of employees are trained in basic first aid to enhance emergency response capabilities.

 The Nyanzvi initiative at Caledonia is aimed at maintaining high safety standards at Blanket and was designed to facilitate cultural change at the operation.
 At its core is a culture of responsibility and collaboration – we are focused on co-creating a unique employee development programme that is based on the understanding that it is every employee’s responsibility to safeguard their own safety and that of their fellow employees.